AnthonyL22/core-microservice/README.md

 ## Zephyr Test Case Annotation
 The @TestCase annotation is a custom annotation for automatically updating Zephyr test case status' in Jira based on the test case
-ID(s) included in the tests.
-This service will update the test case execution status' for all Zephyr test case identifiers included in the @TestCase annotation.
+ID(s) defined in the tests.
 The list of identifiers must be comma or space separated and match the exact ID displayed in Jira/Zephyr.
+For example:
 ```
 @TestCase("CIA-14677, JIRA-12245 ANT-777")
 @Test(retryAnalyzer = Retry.class, groups = {Groups.WEB_SERVICE_TEST, Groups.REGRESSION_TEST})